 Group("chat").add(message.reply_channel)

 create new routing file in the same folder where settings file .
-It is same as urls.py in django app.

 from channels.routing import route